dFohlen/GeoNFT/README.md

 First of all, we had the major challenge in general of never having worked with Solana, Rust or React-Native before.
 But of course we embraced that and started by researching the best practices for creating and deploying smart contracts on Solana.
 We quickly came across Anchor and familiarized ourselves with its Anchor book and the basics of Solana Contracts.

 ### Transfer any NFT to our contract and back
 It seems trivial at first, but after we had finished the basic contract for setting a geolocation of the geocache, we asked ourselves how we can transfer the associated NFT to the contract.
 Here the examples were significantly fewer.
-At some point we found a solution called PDAs (Program Derived Addresses (PDAs).
+At some point we found a solution called Program Derived Addresses (PDAs).

 ### Minting own NFTs
 WIP

 ### Limitation of the new mobile wallet adapter
 After the contract was deployed, we wanted to start with the app.
 Here we quickly encountered limitations caused by the new mobile wallet adapter.
 Among other things, only Android and not iOS is currently supported, and you also need a fake wallet (also only Android) to sign transactions.
 There are also no examples of how to use an anchor contract with it.
-When asked by the developers, it quickly became clear that everything is still very much under development.
-So ater some tests, we decided to implement a React app as a PWA for mobile devices.
+When we asked the developers, we were told that everything is still under development.
+So after some tests, we decided to implement a React app as a Progressive Web App (PWA) for mobile devices.

 ### Wallet connect on PWA
-WIP
+We started the implementation and everything worked at the browser level without any major incidents.
+But when we tested the app on a smartphone, we could not link a wallet, even though the Phantom app was also installed.
+After a Github search, we found out that the [deep links](https://phantom.app/blog/introducing-phantom-deeplinks) to the wallet are not yet supported by the Solana wallet adapter and would therefore only work in the in-app Phantom browser.
+Of course we tested this and ended up with the SSL requirement.
+We have also built a solution for this, but then we came to the next problem.

 ### Geolocation on the Phantom Wallet Browser
 WIP

 ### Switch back to React-Native
 WIP